DworkinLab/episodicSequenceData/Run Through - Episodic.md

 ```
 is it the p-value/???? -- error was before that....

+Re run-  (log = with retry) = another fail..... same error
+=- But ran with not these two and ran with other (non-bowtie) comparison
+--> ??

 pwd each new directory with the file: copy to start of scp (after the "scp paul@info.mcmaster.ca:" and before "/*.gwas /Users/paulknoops/Sequence_analysis_2016"

 ```